Tealium/win-tagger/README.md

 Tealium Win Taggers
 ====================

-This library provides Tealium customers the means to tag their Win8 Phone, Win7.1+ Phone and WinRT XAML applications for the purpose of leveraging the vendor-neutral tag management platform offered by Tealium.
+These libraries provide Tealium customers the means to tag their Win7.1+ Phone, Win8 Phone and WinRT XAML applications for the purpose of leveraging the vendor-neutral tag management platform offered by Tealium.

 It provides: